brentlintner/linus/README.md

 ## Feature Ideas

-* Save history to a tmp file
 * Use a context cache and update it as you go (once file is >32K chars)
-* With argparser add command to resume the last conversation
 * Add a delay argument to cli once it exists
 * Have multiple characters and choose one at random (all celebrities or fictional characters on the phone but together)